A Quick Guide to Framing on a Budget: No Fluff

 If you are very lucky you might come across just the right frame but the chances are you will have to apply some TLC to make things right.

-It’s nothing a light sanding and a can of spray paint (affiliate) can’t fix and natural woods can be stained or varnished.
+It’s nothing a light sanding and a can of spray paint can’t fix and natural woods can be stained or varnished.

 Having renovated your frame and mounted your print your next step is to thoroughly clean the glass.
 Pay attention to the inside pane of course.